Skip to main content

 EveryDrop Water Filter Questions

-How do I know which advanced everydropv2 ® Ice & Water refrigerator filter fits my needs?
+How do I know which advanced EveryDrop® Ice & Water refrigerator filter fits my needs?

-Download your everydropv2® Water Filter guide here, or use the Filter Finder tool.
+Download your EveryDrop® Water Filter guide here, or use the Filter Finder tool.

 How frequently should I change my water filter?

-For clean, fresh tasting water, Whirlpool recommends replacing your water filter every 6 months.
-It may need to be changed more frequently depending on your usage and water quality.
+For clean, fresh-tasting water, Whirlpool recommends replacing your water filter every 6 months.
+Depending on your usage and water quality, it may need to be changed more frequently.

 Do I need to flush the water line?

-Yes, it is recommended to flush the water system after replacing the filter.
+Yes, it is recommended that the water system be flushed after the filter has been replaced.
 This removes air from the system and helps to prevent the dispenser from dripping.

-• Using a cup, press and hold the dispenser for 5 seconds, and then release for 5 seconds.
+• Press and hold the dispenser for 5 seconds using a cup, then release for 5 seconds.

 • Repeat until water flows, and then continue for an additional 2 minutes.